danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 ### Enforce rate limits

-Put the rate limits in place to protect current service or the downstream service.
+Put the rate limits in place to protect the current or downstream service.

 To enforce rate limiting, first understand why it is being applied in this case, and then determine which attributes of the request are best suited to be used as the limiting key (for example, source IP address, user, API key).
 After you